evgenyneu/UnderKeyboard/README.md

 ### Account for bottom layout guide

-If your view controller has a tab bar you can support its bottom layout guide.
+If your view controller has a tab bar you can supply its bottom layout guide.
 Its height will be taken into account during inset calculation.

 ```Swift
 UnderKeyboard.scrollView(scrollView, bottomLayoutGuide: bottomLayoutGuide)